RonenNess/Shaku/README.md

 - Allowed to pass z value as size when drawing sprites.
 - Fixed "mouse" position bug in mobile.

+## 1.5.0

+**Breaking Changes**

+- Removed `transformation` from single sprite drawing.
+- Internally made all sprites always draw with batching.
+- Removed UvScale and UvOffset params from the basic effect, they are not needed with batching.
+- Added offset param to build text.
+- Added misc `gfx` utilities.

 # License